Get a Free

 How Does Bankruptcy Affect Your Credit Rating?

 Bankruptcy is likely to drop your credit score to the lowest possible rating at most Canadian credit bureaus.
-That means lenders, insurers, landlords, employers, and utility companies are less likely to extend you credit until your bankruptcy disappears from your record—which usually takes 6-7 years for first-time bankruptcies.
+That means lenders, insurers, landlords, employers, and utility companies are less likely to extend you credit upon completion of your bankruptcy, but there are ways to rebuild your credit.
+To learn more about rebuilding your credit, please see Credit Repair after Bankruptcy.

 What is a Credit Rating?